Utappia/uCareSystem/HONORED_RELEASES.md

 ---

-## Instructions for Maintainers

-When creating a new release:

-1. Update the `UCARE_VERSION` in `src/ucaresystem-core`
-2. Update the `VER_CODENAME` to honor a new supporter/contributor
-3. Update the `PREV_VER` to the previous version number
-4. Add a new entry to this file with the release details
-5. Update the `SUPPORTERS` array in the script if needed

 ## Guidelines for Honoring Contributors

 - Each release should honor a different person when possible
 - Priority should be given to financial supporters and significant contributors
-- Names should be used with permission from the individuals
 - Try to avoid repeating names across releases to honor more people over time

 ---